 Prior to radar sign installation look for any obstructions (telephone poles, large tree limbs, other signage, etc.) that might interfere with proper operation of the sign.

-Do not install the radar sign more than 12 feet above the roadway and then tilt downward to detect vehicles.
-This will result in a greatly reduced length of time vehicles will be detected, and will display speeds that are LOWER than actual speed. (the cosign effect).
+If the radar speed sign is installed more than 12 feet above the roadway the sign should not be tilted more than 3°- 4° downward to detect vehicles.
+Doing so will result in a greatly reduced length of time vehicles will be detected, and will display speeds that are LOWER than actual speed. (the cosign effect).